nono-london/french_tech/README.md

 git clone https://github.com/nono-london/french_tech.git
 ```
 ## update to the latest version
-depending of the name of your branch 'master' or 'origin'
+depending on the name of your branch 'master' or 'origin'
 ```
 git pull origin master
 ```